nrfconnect/sdk-nrf/applications/nrf_desktop/description.rst

 #.
 When the HID input report is sent to the host, ``hid_report_sent_event`` is submitted.
    The motion sensor sample is triggered and the sequence repeats.

-If the device is connected through Bluetooth, the :ref:`nrf_desktop_hid_state` uses a pipeline that consists of two HID reports that it creates upon receiving the first ``motion_event``.
+If the device is connected through Bluetooth LE or the device is connected through USB and :ref:`nrf_desktop_usb_state_sof_synchronization` is enabled, the :ref:`nrf_desktop_hid_state` uses a pipeline that consists of two HID reports that it creates upon receiving the first ``motion_event``.
 The |hid_state| submits two ``hid_report_event`` events.
 Sending the first event to the host triggers the motion sensor sample.

 For the Bluetooth connections, submitting ``hid_report_sent_event`` is delayed by one Bluetooth connection interval.
-Because of this delay, the :ref:`nrf_desktop_hids` requires a pipeline of two HID reports to make sure that data is sent on every connection event.
+Because of this delay, the :ref:`nrf_desktop_hids` requires a pipeline of two sequential HID reports to make sure that data is sent on every connection event.
-Such solution is necessary to achieve high report rate.
+Such a solution is necessary to achieve a high report rate.
+For :ref:`nrf_desktop_usb_state_sof_synchronization`, the pipeline of two sequential HID reports is necessary to ensure that a USB peripheral can provide HID data on every USB poll.

 If there is no motion data for the predefined number of samples, the :ref:`nrf_desktop_motion` goes to the idle state.
 This is done to reduce the power consumption.